 Train accidents involving derailments are some of the most dangerous types of accidents for passengers and railroad employees onboard.
 Derailments can result from a number of different factors, many of which involve negligence on the part of the train engineer or the railroad company.
 Common causes of train derailments include:

 Multi-train collisions obviously present extreme dangers, as well.
 Passengers and employees on both trains, and even bystanders, can all be at-risk for serious, potentially life-threatening injuries.
 If you or a loved one has been affected by such an incident, consulting with an accident lawyer can provide guidance on your rights and potential compensation.

 Not all train accidents involve collisions.
 In many cases, passengers can suffer serious injuries (including brain and spinal cord injuries) from falling luggage, sudden stops, losing their balance while walking in the aisle, and other causes while onboard a train.

 Collisions between trains and vehicles at railroad crossings are alarmingly common, and also regularly cause life-changing and life-threatening injuries.
 The forces involved in a collision with a moving train are almost unimaginable (and far surpass those involved in an ordinary car accident), and the consequences are usually equally devastating.
+If you or someone you know has been involved in such an accident, consulting with a car accident lawyer can provide guidance on the next steps.
 Railroad crossing accidents are commonly the result of:

 Release of toxic or hazardous materials can present an enormous risk in the event of a train accident.
 Exposure to fumes, direct skin contact, and burns are all very real dangers in accidents involving toxic spills.